 Close up of four Paloma cocktails in pretty rocks classes set on a table featuring a Mexican tile print in blue and other bright colors

 The perky Paloma is a zesty classic that always goes down a treat.
-To make a batch, follow our classic recipe, and combine the tequila, fresh grapefruit juice, lime juice, and agave nectar in a pitcher ahead of time.
+To make a ready-to-pour version, follow our classic recipe, and combine the tequila, fresh grapefruit juice, lime juice, and agave nectar in a pitcher ahead of time.
 When serving your guests, add 3 oz of the pre-made Paloma to a glass over ice, and top it off with club soda.
 A salted rim is a nice touch and fresh grapefruit rounds it off perfectly as a garnish.

-Also see: 20 Easy Tequila Summer Cocktails for Beginners
+Also see: Easy Tequila Summer Cocktails for Beginners

 9. Freezer Door Negroni